-Problem solving is the basis of the Foundations for College Mathematics 11 program.
+Problem solving is the basis of the Principles of Mathematics 9 program.
 Students can achieve the expectations by using this essential process, and it is an integral part of the mathematics curriculum in Ontario.
 Useful problem-solving strategies include: making a model, picture, or diagram; looking for a pattern; guessing and checking; making assumptions; making an organized list; making a table or chart; making a simpler problem; working backwards; using logical reasoning.